jay-depot/turnpike/README.md

 turnpike
 ========

-A permissive, flexible Node.js MVC framework
+A stylistically permissive, flexible MVC framework for Node.js